Cognitive Behavioral Therapy (CBT)

 What are the pros and cons of cognitive behavioral therapy (CBT)?

-Cognitive behavioral therapy helps people become more aware of their emotions, thoughts and behaviors.
+Cognitive behavioral therapy helps you become more aware of your emotions, thoughts and behaviors.
 After CBT, most people adopt healthier habits.
 CBT can’t make stressful situations disappear, but you can respond to them more positively and feel better overall.

 Depending on your situation, you might feel slightly more upset during therapy.
 Your therapist can help you work through these feelings.
 You can use new skills to overcome negative emotions.

 How long will I need cognitive behavioral therapy (CBT)?

 Cognitive behavioral therapy usually lasts for 12 to 20 weeks.
 However, each person is unique, and mental health conditions are complex, so the length of therapy can vary.

 Try not to get discouraged by how long it may take to be able to better manage your thoughts and feelings and have a better quality of life.
 The important thing is that you’re seeking help.
 Any progress is good progress.

 When should I see my healthcare provider?

 It’s normal to feel uncomfortable during therapy because it can be painful to explore negative emotions, fears and past experiences.
 If your symptoms get worse or you experience more severe anxiety or depression, contact your healthcare provider right away.

 Get help immediately if you have thoughts of suicide or if you’re thinking about harming yourself or others.

 A note from Cleveland Clinic